 Figure: Ceramic Plate image

-Apart from the above mentioned, steel and other metallic Armours are also in use but restricted in many cases due to its heavyweight.
+Apart from the above-mentioned, steel and other metallic Armours are also in use but restricted in many cases due to their heavyweight.

 Steel and other Metallic Armours

-Much high strength steel-aluminum alloys and titanium alloys are exceedingly being used as hard armours.
-The majority of the ballistic performance of these materials depends on parameters like strength, hardness, toughness, microstructure, strain hardening rate, etc. When used against high powered ammunition, plates made from steel are effective to stop many types of bullet rounds and shrapnel but still do not make a valuable choice as they are heavy in weight and result in excessive chipping leading to secondary fragmentation injuries from the resulting shrapnel.
+Many high-strength steel-aluminum alloys and titanium alloys are exceedingly being used as hard armours.
+The majority of the ballistic performance of these materials depends on parameters like strength, hardness, toughness, microstructure, strain hardening rate, etc. When used against high-powered ammunition, plates made from steel are effective to stop many types of bullet rounds and shrapnel but still do not make a valuable choice as they are heavy in weight and result in excessive chipping leading to secondary fragmentation injuries from the resulting shrapnel.

 21st CE technologies have made protection against lethal, fast-moving projectiles much more achievable.
 At MKU, we further our Passion to Protect by utilizing only the best materials and manufacturing processes to make this life-saving gear.
-Click here to get a better understanding of our armour technology.
+Click here to see the range of Kavro Body Armour manufactured by MKU